Effect of the turbulence model in the flow analysis of triple offset butterfly valve

 Keywords:

-Butterfly valve, Turbulence model, Flow behavior, Volume flow rate
+Butterfly valve, Turbulence model, Flow behavior, Volume flow rate1.
+Introduction

 A valve is a device that regulates the flow of fluid by manipulating various passageways to control the pressure and flow stream [1][2].
 Valves can be largely classified as manual or control valves according to the method of controlling the valve.
 Either of them, a control valve that controls flow passage by a signal from a controller has attracted considerable attention owing to the precise control and easy manipulation of the device, particularly for larger valves.
 In controlling the flow through a valve, two methods are commonly used: a linear motion valve and a rotary motion valve (quarter turn valve).
 Linear motion valves, such as gate valves, globe valves, needle valves, and pinch valves, valves use a closure device that moves along a straight line to start, stop, or throttle the flow.
 Rotary motion valves (quarter turn valve), such as ball valves, butterfly valves, and plug valves, rotate a disc about the shaft in their fully open or closed state by turning the stem [3].